Honors Program

 Core Replacements

-All departments have an opportunity to teach an honors section of their core courses.
+All departments have an opportunity to offer an honors section of their core courses.
 In a typical semester, students have a handful of potential courses to choose between, thereby allowing honors students to enroll in courses of particular interest them that are compatible with their schedule.
 Each of these honors offerings meets certain protocols — such as expectations for greater depth or student involvement — and is approved by the Honors Advisory Committee.
 These sections are open primarily to honors students, however instructors have the option to grant permission to students from their major to join the seminar.
-Honors students must enroll in at least four dedicated honors courses in addition to the five Core seminars, although many students opt for more.
+Honors students must enroll in at least four dedicated honors courses in addition to the four Core seminars, although many students opt for more.

-RCC 200H: Honors Writing Seminar - The Idea of a University: Balancing Heart and Mind
+FYE 250H: Honors Writing Seminar - The Idea of a University: Balancing Heart and Mind

 HO 493A-B: Honors Thesis Research Seminars